-Revision Numbers

-When you create a new Subversion repository, it begins its life at revision zero and each successive commit increases the revision number by one.
-After your commit completes, the Subversion client informs you of the new revision number:
+Revision numbers in Subversion are pretty straightforward-just monotonically increasing integers.
+When you create a new Subversion repository, it begins its life at revision 0 and each successive commit increases the revision number by one.
+Subversion doesn't try to hide these numbers-they are a part of the interface you have into the history of your versioned data.
+For example, after you perform a commit, the Subversion client informs you of the new revision number: